trumans/treehouse-react-app-course-manager/README.md

 * Clicking on a tile opens corresponding the Course Detail page.
 * Clicking the New Course tile opens the Create Course page.

+## CourseDetail
+/courses/:id

+* Displays the course title, description, time and materials
+* Buttons to edit and delete the course are displayed if the current user created the course.
+* The Return to List button redirects to the courses pages.

 ## CreateCourse
 /courses/create